OUR MISSION & VALUES

 What is your vision for The Well?

-We believe The Well should have a permanent home in Chandler, an online community, and because churches like The Well are needed in every metropolitan area in America, we believe God is calling us to help new likeminded churches come into existence.
+We believe The Well should have a permanent home in the Southeast Valley, an online community, and because churches like The Well are needed in every metropolitan area in America, we believe God is calling us to help new likeminded churches come into existence.